bobbykemp/GDC2017Project/Documentations/README.md

 As our prefabs transfer without meta data, it is crucial to have setup image for each prefab made.
 Simply take a screen shot and put saved image in `Documentations/Setup_Images`.
 Be sure to name files with prefab name __AT LEAST__ when saving image files.

+## 7. Project Board

+__Note: Starting November 24th, 2017, all tasks are distributed via Project Board__

+Project board is used to show overview of project and tasks; `TO DO`, `IN WORK`, and `COMPLETED` tags are used to indicate which task is at what state.
+Team member is responsible to choose which task to work on.
+It is completely up to team member's job to pick which task to work on.
+Project board will also have issues for functions if a function have bug.
+You can click on each task to see details and requirements for each task.

+Be sure to notify team manager on which task you will be working on; this will let other team member know which task is being worked and avoid duplicate workload.
+Once team manager acknowledge your task, your initial will be added to task as tag, then task will change to `IN WORK` state.